The most memorable Bundesliga moments between Bayern and Dortmund

 After the 2-2 draw between Bayern and Dortmund on Matchday 1 in 1986/87, Udo Lattek thought back to the game-deciding scene at the post-match press conference: "I'm thinking about what bonus I should give him - I don't know whether he'll accept it," said the then FCB coach about Dortmund's Frank Mill, whose legendary miss will forever be enshrined in Bundesliga history.
 After the attacker got past Bayern goalkeeper Jean-Marie Pfaff, he hit the post instead of finding the empty net - to this day perhaps the most famous howler in Germany's top league.

-Spectacular encounters with Borussia Dortmund in recent years haven't been limited to the Bundesliga, shown by our reviews of FC Bayern's most legendary knockout matches in the past decade:
+Spectacular encounters with Borussia Dortmund in recent years haven't been limited to the Bundesliga, shown by our review of FC Bayern's most legendary knockout matches in the past decade: